T3 - Demographics#

 sim = ss.Sim(pars)

 This will apply annual birth and death rates as specified in the pars dict.
-Alternatively, we can make demographic components:
+Alternatively, we can make demographic components, which achieves the same thing:

 [2]: